solana-labs/solana/rfcs/0011-longterm-storage.md

 ### Cannot restore owner

-It's possible the proposed solution only work for accounts owned by the system program.
+It's possible the proposed solution would only work for accounts owned by the system program.
 If so, each program would need to implement an `Import` instruction to validate the bits and take ownership.